aspose-slides/Aspose.Slides-Documentation/net/developer-guide/slides-for-net-6-cross-platform/_index.md

 | libaspose.slides.drawing.capi_x86_64_libstdcpp_libc2.23.so | Dependency: graphics subsystem implementation for Linux (x86/x64) |
 | libaspose.slides.drawing.capi_appleclang.dylib             | Dependency: graphics subsystem implementation for macOS      |

-Aspose.Slides.dll uses the library the system it is running on requires.
+Aspose.Slides.dll uses the library that the system it is running on requires.
 The libraries are usually located in the same location as Aspose.Slides.dll in any file system.

 ### **Aspose.Slides Public API and Types from System.Drawing.Common.
 Solution to Name Conflicts Problem**